-Exploring South Shetland Islands and the Antarctic Peninsula and endeavor to cross te Polar Circle.
 Exquisite beauty and pristine landscapes are waiting for you on the western side of the Antarctic Peninsula.
 Myriads of icebergs with different shades and shapes are floating free in the waterways around the continent.
 The Antarctic Peninsula´s remarkable history will also provide you with a type of excitement often only associated with the early explorers.
 You will have plenty of time to explore its amazing scenery and a wide variety of wildlife.
 Apart from Adélie, Gentoo and Chinstrap Penguins and other seabirds you are likely to encounter Weddell, crabeater, fur and leopard seals as well as Minke whales and orcas at close range.
-At this time of year it is also very likely to encounter big cetaceans, such as humpback, Finn and Sei whales in the area.
+At this time of year it is also very likely to encounter big cetaceans, such as humpback, Fin and Sei whales in the area.

 We hope to navigate some of the most beautiful waterways the area has to offer, such as: the Gerlache Strait, Errera Channel, Neumayer Channel and the extremely narrow Lemaire Channel.
 Possible landing sites may include: Paradise Bay, which is perhaps the most aptly named place in the world with its impressive glacial fronts and mountains, Cuverville Island, home of the biggest Gentoo Penguin colony in the Peninsula surrounded by glaciers and castellated icebergs, and the British Museum and Post office Port Lockroy.